Track gauge conversion

 Track gauge conversion is the changing of one railway track gauge (the distance between the running rails) to another.
 In general, requirements depend on whether the conversion is from a wider gauge to a narrower gauge or vice versa, on how the rail vehicles can be modified to accommodate a track gauge conversion, and on whether the gauge conversion is manual or automated.

 Sleepers

 If tracks are converted to a narrower gauge, the existing timber sleepers (ties) may be used.
 However, replacement is required if the conversion is to a significantly wider gauge.
 Some sleepers may be long enough to accommodate the fittings of both existing and alternative gauges.
 Wooden sleepers are suitable for conversion because they can be drilled for the repositioned rail spikes.

+Convertible concrete sleepers in Spain prefitted for Iberian gauge and standard gauge, with rail fasteners currently in Iberian-gauge position.